chrisconlon/DiversionReplication/README.md

 1. Total runtime on a 2015 i7 iMac with 64GB of RAM is around 40 minutes.
 Runtime on a 2017 MacBook Air with 8GB of RAM is around three hours.
 2. All of the datasets saved should take up less than 120 MB of drive space.
 3. The file run_all_cases.py need only be run once to populate data/dict.
-The file takes about 2.5 hours to run.
+This is 90% of the computational time.

 ## How to run code
 Change to the directory containing this file and run "bash run_all.sh" on the terminal.
 The code should take approximately 1-2 hours to run in its entirety.
 Tables and figures will be produced as described below.